 For the longest time I've wanted to learn how to paint.
 Not just fumble around in the dark.
 But to really learn a practiced technique.
-Or at least become acquainted with one.
+Or at least become acquainted

 For the longest time fear and over saturation got in the way of picking up a brush.
 Desperation began to set in as years rolled by with out dedicated action.
 There were too many false starts to count.
-Book after book went on the ol ' Christmas list and YouTube videos played till my eyes bled.
+Book after book went on the ol ' Christmas list and YouTube

 Painting was always just a dream.